apm78/history-api-navigation/README.md

     http://localhost:8080/demo/viewname/parameter

-There is one little issue you have to have to mind.
+There is one little issue you have to have in mind.
 When you use empty context roots and an empty view name you cannot have parameters for that view. `http://localhost:8080//parameter` cannot be pushed because of the double slashes (try `window.history.pushState({}, "", "//param");` in your browser console to see what I mean) and `http://localhost:8080/parameter` is handled as if `parameter` is a view name.

 ## Download release